pndaproject/pnda-guide/provisioning/platform_requirements.md

 |  `total`     | 21 | 97 | 340 GB | 7.3TB

 The storage per node is allocated as:
- - 250 GB log volume (not present on bastion or saltmaster).
+ - 120 GB log volume (not present on bastion, saltmaster, jupyter, tools or opentsdb).
 This is provision-time configurable.
  - 1024 GB HDFS (only on datanode).
 This is configured in the templates for the datanode.
  - 50-250 GB operating system partition.
 This is configured in the templates per-node.